 Sitting in Padmasana/ Sukhasana, inhale and exhale from your mouth and make a sound of extended O and then extended M. The sound shouldn’t be very loud.
 You should be able to hear yourself.
 Feel the vibration in your whole body.
 Repeat 5 to 10 times.

 - Increases focus

-Although Yoga has lakhs of asanas I do only the very popular ones, the ones recommended by my Guruji Swami Ramdev.
-You will notice each of those asanas are strengthening some part of the body which is directly related to running.
+Although Yoga has lakhs of asanas, I do only the popular ones recommended by my Guruji Swami Ramdev.
+You will notice each of those asanas is strengthening some part of the body directly related to running.

 - Vajrasana – Strengthens legs & back.
 Stretches ankles, thighs, knees & hips.

 - Mandukasana – Strengthens back, hips, knees & ankles.
 Improves digestion